 Delphine Taylor, M.D., earned a history degree from Columbia College (Class of 1987) and worked as a journalist before attending P&S (Class of 1997).
 After residency in Internal Medicine/Primary Care at CUMC, she stayed on as faculty and was director of the Primary Care Track of the Internal Medicine residency until July 2005, when she became Course Director of Clinical Practice I and II.
 She is now co-course director of Foundations of Clinical Medicine.
 In 2007, she was awarded the Charles W. Bohmfalk award for Excellence in Teaching in the Pre-Clinical Years at P&S. A general internist, she cares for patients and teaches internal medicine house staff in the Associates of Internal Medicine Practice at CUMC.

 Helen M. Towers, MB, BCh, FRCPI FAAP

 Dr. Towers is Associate Professor of Pediatrics in the Department of Pediatrics and Associate Medical Director of the Neonatal Intensive Care Unit at Morgan Stanley Children’s Hospital of New York.
-She serves on the Pediatric Ethics Committee as Vice Chair and is an ethics consultant for the department.
+She is the Chair of the Pediatric Ethics Committee and is an ethics consultant for the department.
 She is a current student in the Master’s Program in Narrative Medicine.
 Her interests include communication with parents of sick children as well as medical education and she co-teaches a clinical bioethics elective for medical students at P&S. She provides lectures to nurses, medical students, residents and Pediatric Fellows.
 She is delighted to join such an esteemed group of educators and looks forward to collaborative efforts to improve the learning experience for the next generation of learners.

 Olajide Williams, MD, MS